BUTT ERFLIES

 Distribution: Altai (ssp.argali), as well as the Saur, Manrak, Kurchumsky ridges (ssp.arkhar Lukhtanov, 1990).

 Habitats and biology: Dry rocky slopes from 1000 to 2500 m.
-Flight: May — June.
+Flight period: May-June.
 The forage plant of the caterpillars is the semi-shrub sharkfish (Oxytropis hystrix) from the legume family (Fabaceae).
-Caterpillars feed on flowers and then on fruits inside the plant pods.
+Caterpillars feed on the flowers and then on the fruit inside the plant pods.
 The chrysalis hibernates.

 Glaucopsyche argali